oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

 ## Task 2: Vectorize sample data into chunks

-  1. Create 3 tables to be used in vectorization process, make sure each is created
+  1. Create 3 tables to be used in vectorization process, make sure each table gets created.

       Paste the PL/SQL: